Specialisation of the professional bachelor of International Business Management

 Learn how to market products and services across borders, in this growth area of international business.
 You will explore the pressures created by the pathways of internationalisation, as well as political and economic risk analysis, international planning, cultural distance, branding for international markets, international market entry, distribution strategies, and adaptation versus standardisation.

 Get an overview of most common globalisation theories on defending open economies and removing trade barriers.
-You will explore the opportunities, risks and threats as well as the roles of the intermediate parties.
+Explore the opportunities, risks and threats as well as the roles of the intermediate parties.
 Take a close-up look at how the global supply chain works – in theory and practice.
-You will cover purchasing, materials management, inventory control, warehousing, transport and distribution, as well as reverse logistics and manufacturing’s response to environmental concerns.
+Learn about the types of cargo – container cargo, liquid bulk, dry bulk, breakbulk and ro-ro – and different transportation modes, their infrastructures, networks and flows.
+Discover logistics: the flow of goods, services, information and money between your customers, your own company and your suppliers.

 As a student, you learn to manage your studying, time, motivation and personal energy, and later as you prepare for a career in international business new skills come into play.
 This course enables you to work on core management strengths such as teamwork, intercultural awareness, scheduling and planning.
 Your mentor will also give you personal development coaching as part of your drive to become a skilled and motivated young professional.